How Does Inflation Affect Your Money — A Plain English Explanation

 In summary

-Inflation does not affect every part of personal finance the same way.
+Inflation doesn't affect every part of personal finance the same way.
 Cash and low-yield savings lose purchasing power.
 Wages need to rise just to keep up.
 Fixed-rate debt becomes lighter in real terms; variable-rate debt becomes heavier.
 Equity and real estate investments have historically kept pace with or exceeded inflation over long periods.
 Long-term goals require careful inflation-adjusted thinking because of compounding.

 Sources